JeffDeCola/my-go-examples/jeffs-go-templates/jeffs-basic-go-template/README.md

 # jeffs-basic-go-template example

-`jeffs-basic-go-template` _is a simple go template with flags, logging & error handling._
+_A simple go template with flags, logging & error handling._

 Just copy/paste to use in your projects.